alexamies/cnreader/README.md

-# cnreader
+# Chinese Text Reader
-Chinese Text Reader
+A Go library for analyzing Chinese text